salesforce-marketingcloud/JB4A-SDK-iOS/README.md

 ## Release History

+### Version 2.0.1

+* Updated Urban Airship library to 1.4.0 to be compliant with recent Apple approval changes.

 ### Version 2.0.0

 * Support for Access Tokens in place of Client ID/Secret.
 Access Token is provided by Code@ExactTarget during app registrations.